blahosyl/spicy/README.md

 This is present on every page, thus it contains elements that are used throughout the site.

-The most prominent position has the navigation links letting the user switch between the `collection` app containing the reicpes, and the `community` app containing the user profiles.
+The most prominent position has the navigation links letting the user switch between the `collection` app containing the recipes, and the `community` app containing the user profiles.

 The center position of the nav bar has the blog name, logo and tagline.